 Saving Accounts vs. Investing?
 Which one should I do? https://www.sumanbhandari.com/2021/06/10/saving-accounts-vs-investing-which-one-should-i-do/ Thu, 10 Jun 2021 17:30:00 +0000 https://www.sumanbhandari.com/?p=1310

-First, it is a very wise decision either to put money into savings account or to invest.
-Which one should you do?
-The answer depends on your financial goal, short or long-term plans, retirement goals etc.
+First, it is a very wise decision to either put money into a savings account or invest.
+Which one should you choose?
+The answer depends on your financial goals, whether they are short or long-term plans, retirement goals, etc.

-Although the word Investment may sound scary, it is not.
-Investments is for everybody, regardless of you financial situations.
+Although the word “investment” may sound intimidating, it is not.
+Investments are for everybody, regardless of your financial situation.

 Savings Account:

-Setting aside your money or and storing for a future need is called savings.
-Banks offer savings accounts with fixed or tiered interest rates, relatively very low, starting from 0.005% to 1.5%.
-Savings account is more like low-risk place to keep your money safe but not expecting large growth.
+Setting aside your money and storing it for a future need is called saving.
+Banks offer savings accounts with fixed or tiered interest rates that are relatively low, starting from 0.005% to 1.5%.
+A savings account is a low-risk place to keep your money safe, but do not expect large growth.

 Pros: